 AMARILLO, TEXAS You'll pass into Texas, the second largest state, and continue on the the city of Amarillo, which was once an important stop in Route 66.
 This is the land of the Cheyenne and Arapaho Native American tribes, cattle farmers and oil fields – all the icons of Texas in concentrated into one city.
-You can follow part of the original route - some parts of which are relatively nondescript, while others, in particular the Historic Route 66 - 6th Street District, are pure Americana.
+You can follow parts of the original route – some of which are relatively nondescript, while others, in particular the Historic Route 66 – 6th Street District, are pure Americana.

 Hotel: Holiday Inn Express